Ye Olde Watling

 29 Watling Street, London, Greater London, EC4M 9BR

-You will find Ye Olde Watling in Watling Street London within a short stroll of Cheapside, Mansion House Tube and Cannon Street - however you won't find another like it.
+the Ye Olde Watling in Watling Street London is within a short stroll of Cheapside, Mansion House Tube and Cannon Street – and is truly one of a kind.

 Ye Olde Watling is one of many rare gems in the Nicholson's collection of great British pubs, reputed for their distinctive buildings, intriguing history and vibrant atmosphere.